apache/druid/docs/content/development/extensions-core/druid-basic-security.md

 ]
 ```

+The "name" field for resources in the permission definitions are regexes used to match resource names during authorization checks.

+Please see [Defining permissions](#defining-permissions) for more details.

 `DELETE(/permissions/{permId})`
 Delete the permission with ID {permId}.
 Permission IDs are available from the output of individual user/role GET endpoints.